OpenEnergyPlatform/open-MaStR/CONTRIBUTING.md

 Since the open license allows free use, no notification is required.
 However, for the authors it is valuable information who uses the software for what purpose.
 Indicators are `Watch`, `Fork` and `Starred` of the repository.
-If you are a user, please add your name and details in USERS.cff

 ### B. Comment
 You can give ideas, hints or report bugs in issues, in PR, at meetings or other channels.
 This is no development but can be considered a notable contribution.
-If you wish, add your name and details to `CITATION.cff`.

 ### C. Contribute and Review
 You add code and become an author of the repository.